How to Handle Angry Customer Calls in a Call Center?

 6. Don’t put them on hold

-Customer service agents usually place angry customers on hold, believing they can calm them down while on hold.
+Customer service agents usually place angry caller on hold, believing they can calm them down while on hold.

 Contrary to common belief, this is not the case.
 A long hold time will instead escalate the situation, creating more frustration for the caller.